chmerdon/ExtendableFEM.jl/docs/src/nonlinearoperator.md

 ``\nabla u = \begin{pmatrix} u_{11} & u_{12} \\ u_{21} & u_{22}\end{pmatrix}``
 in order, i.e. ``(u_1,u_2,u_{11},u_{12},u_{21},u_{22})``.
-As the convection term is tested with ``v``, the ouptut vector ``o`` only has to contain what should be tested with each component of ``v``, i.e.
+As the convection term is tested with ``v``, the output vector ``o`` only has to contain what should be tested with each component of ``v``, i.e.
 ```math
 \begin{equation}